Nepal Wedding Traditions Complete Guide for Modern Couples

 Swayambar Ritual Process:

 The ceremony has evolved from its historical meaning where brides selected grooms from assembled suitors.
-Today, 94% of Nepali couples have pre-arranged matches, making Swayambar a symbolic rather than literal choice ceremony, according to cultural researchers.
+Today, most Nepali couples have pre-arranged matches, making Swayambar a symbolic rather than literal choice ceremony.
+This evolution parallels changes seen in Hindu wedding traditions across South Asia.

 Kanyadaan: The Sacred Giving Away Ceremony